Shopify Customer Analytics

 - Fixed date range - show data for a specific period between two dates

-- Dynamic date range - calculate the Total Sales for a dynamic time period in the past, e.g., last 7 days, last 30 days.
+- Dynamic date range - calculate the Total Sales for a dynamic period in the past, e.g., last 7 days, last 30 days.
 If you select this option, the data will be recalculated daily as the date range window moves forward.

-- Calendar year and month - show the Total Sales for a specific year (e.g., 2024) or a specific month (e.g., May 2024).
+- Calendar year and month - show the Total Sales for a specific year (e.g., 2024) or a particular month (e.g., May 2024).

-Now, you can see Total Sales per customer in your Shopify spreadsheet.
+- Now, you can see Total Sales per customer in your Shopify spreadsheet.

 Total Refunds per Customer